dgiglio84/Superstore-Analysis-2024/README.md

 **Goal**

-To examine sales order data from a big-box store and develop conclusions based on various factors such as item profitability, geographical location, and customer loyalty.
+To examine sales order data from a big-box store and develop conclusions based on various factors such as item geographical location and customer loyalty.

 **Analysis Process**